 When we decided to move our family from Chicago to Naples, Florida, we knew that the first year of Greyson’s life would be spent back and forth a ton.
 Phil and I have been traveling all over the world with a small backpack for months at time for the last decade.
-We figured, it wouldn’t be *that* hard to travel with a baby. ;)
+We figured, it wouldn’t be *that* hard to travel with a baby …. but once we started to pack for our first trip, I realized I was so overwhelmed on what to pack when traveling with a baby.

 To be totally transparent, it is couldn’t be more different!
 The days of us showing up to the airport with nothing but a carry on bag and our backpacks / purses seem a million years away.

-If you are planning a trip with your little one and are super worried about what exactly to pack to travel with them, I have you covered.
+If you are planning a trip with your little one and are super worried about what to pack traveling with a baby, I have you covered.
 I spent hours upon hours reading blogs and listening to podcasts on this before and after Greyson arrived.
 I was super freaked out about it, and I wanted to make sure we had everything we could need.
 Combine that with nearly 8 flights in 8 months, and I think we have cracked the code on not only what to pack when traveling with a baby, but exactly *HOW* to do.

 Our first trip was when Greyson was only 4 months old.
 So we have been through each of the stages of him on a plane in the first year.
 This list contains just about everything you need to pack and where to have it to ensure a smooth plane ride with your little one.

-HOW TO PACK WHEN TRAVELING WITH YOUR BABY
+WHAT TO PACK WHEN TRAVELING WITH A BABY

 - Greyson’s clothes and PJs : we pack them in these drawer organizers.
 They pop into the suit case and make it super easy to unpack when we get to the destination.